Boeing 717: Retirement

 The first Boeing 717 aircraft built registered as N717XA was scrapped in 2005.
 TWA sold their aircraft to American Airlines after TWA went bankrupt in December 2001.
 American Airlines retired their 717s in 2003 and sold them to AirTran Airways, QantasLink and Bangkok Airways.
 Impulse Airlines sold their 717s to QantasLink in 2004 after the airline ceased operations.
 Germanwings retired their 717s in 2005 only one year after receiving them.
 Jetstar retired their 717s in 2007 and sold them to QantasLink.
 Bangkok Airways, Midwest Airlines and Olympic Airlines retired their 717s in 2009.
 Quantum Air retired their 717s after ceasing operations in January 2010.
 MexicanaClick went bankrupt in August 2010 and retired their 717s.
 Spanair retired their 717s in 2011.
 AirTran sold their 717s to Delta Air Lines after the company merged with Southwest in 2014 with the plane registered as N717JL making AirTran's final flight from Atlanta to Tampa in December 2014.
 Turkmenistan Airlines retired their last 717 in July 2018 and was the last Asian operator of the 717.
 Volotea retired their last 717 in January 2021 and was the last European operator of the 717.
 QantasLink initially retired their last 717 in October 2024 with the aircraft registered as VH-YQS making its final flight from Sydney to Canberra.
 However, the aircraft registered VH-YQW returned to service in November 2024.
-VH-YQW made its final flight in December 2024 from Canberra to Brisbane as QF6216 marking the end of 717 operators outside of the US.
+VH-YQW made its final flight in December 2024 from Canberra to Brisbane as QF6216 to become a training aid at Aviation Australia, marking the end of 717 operators outside of the US.

 The FAA issued an Airworthiness directive in October 2024 after multiple cracks were discovered in the wing of a 717, including "one approximately 7 inches in length that is not capable of sustaining a limit load event".
 The FAA warned that "if not addressed, could lead to reduced structural integrity of the airplane and loss of control of the airplane, which could result in a catastrophic event."
 The directive required inspections of all 717s, and corrective actions if issues were discovered.

 As of 2025 Delta Air Lines and Hawaiian Airlines still operate their 717s, although Delta announced in 2020 that it would retire its fleet within five years.
 On the other hand, Hawaiian Airlines CEO Peter Ingram mentioned in 2024 that "the 717 still has enough life left" and that no firm replacement was selected yet, with complete retirement of the fleet several years away.
+However, Alaska Airlines — which had meanwhile acquired Hawaiian Airlines — announced in July 2026 that it would replace Hawaiian's aging 717 fleet with 737-800s beginning in 2028.